 4. Environmental Control

-In some cases, such as growing plants or maintaining a delicate ecosystem, monitoring room temperature is crucial for the success of the environment.
+In some cases, such as growing plants or maintaining a delicate ecosystem, monitoring room temperature is crucial to the environment's success.
 Certain plants, for example, require specific temperature conditions to thrive.
 A room thermometer provides the information needed to maintain optimal conditions for these environments.

 (FAQs)